2013/14 SCC Transfer Center Workshops

 This workshop is a group presentation by representatives from several universities (participating schools vary from year to year).
 It covers the types of private and/or out of state schools to choose from, and provides tips on how to research, choose, and plan your transfer to one of the many fine colleges and universities available.
 These schools have become a very popular option for SCC students looking for alternatives to the increased impaction and rising costs of California's public universities.

 The UC's Transfer Admission Guarantee (TAG) program allows qualified students to earn guaranteed admission to one UC campus even before they submit the full UC application.
 UCLA's Transfer Alliance Program (TAP) provides priority admission plus special scholarshiip opportunities and other benefits for students who complete the SCC Honors Program.
 And the CSU system offers guaranteed admission to students who complete one of SCC's Associate Degrees for Transfer (AA-T or AS-T).
-This workshop will explain how to qualify for each of these programs to maximize your chances for getting into the school9s) of your choice.
+We also have a guaranteed admissions agreement with Arizona State University, as well as priority admission and scholarship opportunities for students who complete the SCC HOnors Program.
+This workshop will explain how to qualify for each of these programs to maximize your chances for getting into the schools of your choice.

 Throughout the year, various university representatives offer information sessions to provide details on their schools.
 Topics include academic programs, admission standards, tuition, financial aid, housing, campus life, clubs, sports, and more.
 Schools such as USC, UCLA, CSUF, Chapman, and others frequently offer presentations at SCC, so check our schedule to see which schools will be presenting each semester.
 And if the school you like isn't listed, let us know and we'll do our best to either arrange a presentation or put you in direct contact with a representative.